-Our Christmas tree is dead.
+One year our Christmas tree died the first week of Christmas.
 Like, pine needles falling all over the place, tree is brown, kind of dead.
-We bought it the day before Thanksgiving because trees in South Florida cost an arm and a leg and I’ll be damned if we don’t get our money’s worth.
+We bought it the day before Thanksgiving because trees in South Florida cost an arm and a leg and I’ll be damned if we didn’t get our money’s worth.

 What to do when your Christmas tree dies before Christmas